Culiacán: Politics

-The government of the municipality of Culiacán corresponds to its City Council, which is elected by a universal, direct, and secret vote for a period of three years.
-The term is not renewable for the immediate period but can be continuous.
-The elected officials begin to exercise their position on 1 January of the year following the election.
+The government of the municipality of Culiacán is represented by its City Council, which is elected by universal, direct, and secret vote for a term of three years.
+The term is not renewable for the immediate period, but can be continuous.
+The elected officials begin exercising their positions on 1 January of the year following the election.
 The City Council is composed of the Municipal President, a Procurator Trustee, and a body of councilors consisting of 18 representatives elected by relative majority and seven by the principle of proportional representation.

 Syndications

 For its internal regime, the municipality is subdivided into 17 receiverships, which in turn are divided into police stations.
 The 17 receiverships of the municipality are: El Salado, Higueras de Abuya, Baila, Aguaruto, Emiliano Zapata, Adolfo López Mateos (El Tamarindo), Jesús María, Las Tapias, Quilá, Sanalona, San Lorenzo, Tacuichamona, Tepuche, Imala, Costa Rica, Culiacáncito, and Eldorado.